airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 #### Create a Service Account and Service Account Key

 Follow the [Google documentation for creating a service account](https://support.google.com/googleapi/answer/6158849?hl=en&ref_topic=7013279) with permissions as Project Viewer, **following the section titled Service Accounts, NOT OAuth 2.0**.
+In the "Grant this service account access to project" section of the wizard, grant the service account the role of Project > Viewer.
 The video below also illustrates how you can create a Service Account and Key:

 {% embed url="https://youtu.be/-RZiNY2RHDM" caption="" %}